October 6 – November 6, 2014

 We have a directory of local rooms available near 7 Centers.
 A student can expect to pay an average of 650$ for the month, including utilities for a room and bathroom with access to kitchen facilities for evening meals.
 Other housing options may be available such more economical, shared spaces or high end accommodations.
 Upon receiving your registration form we will send you the names and contact numbers for potential housing situations.
 All financial agreements will be made directly with them.
 While it is convenient to have a car, it is not necessary as carpooling is supported and encouraged.

 Sedona is high desert and has wonderful weather although there can be a 30-40 degree difference between the morning and afternoon.
 To get a sense of the season averages you can expect go to the Sedona Chamber of Commerce.
 Bring towels, bed linens, a bathing suit, running/hiking shoes and sandals, shorts, long pants, a light jacket and sweater for evenings, clothes for yoga, meditation pillow and/or shawl, timer, alarm clock, hat, sunglasses, fanny pack and/or day pack, yoga mat and a journal.

-This advanced training is available for graduates from 7 Centers Yoga Arts 200-hour Teacher Training.
-To enhance and increase your teaching skills, we will be accepting two (2) students per training to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
-Attendance is required the first two (2) weeks of the training.
+This advanced opportunity is available for graduates of a 7 Centers Yoga Arts 30 Day Yoga Immersion.
+To enhance and increase your teaching skills, we will be accepting two (2) students per immersion to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
+Attendance is required the first two (2) weeks of the immersion.
 Click here for the Asana Apprentice Application form.

-All who complete the course with 100% attendance will be given a certificate of completion of 200 hours from 7 Centers Yoga Arts.
-This training is registered with Yoga Alliance.
-You may register with Yoga Alliance at the completion of this training.
+All who complete the course with 100% attendance will be given a certificate of completion from 7 Centers Yoga Arts.

 TRACK II – Personal Development